-Post Isometric Relaxation (PIR)
+Understanding Post Isometric Relaxation (PIR)

 Effects of Post Isometric Relaxation Based on Research

-We provide Naturopathic Medicine in Coquitlam, Surrey, and surrounding areas.
+At Evergreen Rehab and Wellness, our main goal is to help you get back to the things you love doing and to live a healthy and pain-free life.
+We provide Kinesiology in Coquitlam, Surrey, and surrounding areas.
 If you have any questions about our services, feel free to get in touch!